decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ## Approach

 This approach focuses on addressing the problems mentioned above:
-  1. Handle clusters: identifing peers outside of the current mesh, and providing a fallback service to deliver the messages.
+  1. Handle clusters: identifying peers outside of the current mesh, and providing a fallback service to deliver the messages.
 Optionally (outside of the scope of this RFC), this service could provide hints to the peers in order to connect separated clusters.
-  2. Efficient usage of resources: messages are received only once, they are decoded only once, they are relayed using only the most efficent route and thus avoiding flooding the network.
+  2. Efficient usage of resources: messages are received only once, they are decoded only once, they are relayed using only the most efficient route and thus avoiding flooding the network.
 There is also no additional expiration ttl, or hops ttl since the route is already determined.
   3. Since the server has knowledge of the topology of the network, metrics can be used to understand its status, identify where optimizations are required and improve based on real data.
   4. Eventually (outside of the scope of this RFC), the server can refine its algorithm, and consider other factors, like latency, in order to choose the best route.
   5. This solution aims to have a stable mesh, so is possible to have a consistent latency between peers.